mnemosa/Patient-217/README.md

 # Patient #217

-An interactive browser-based horror puzzle experience built with JavaScript, HTML and CSS.
+> An interactive browser-based horror puzzle experience built with vanilla JavaScript, HTML and CSS.

+## About

+Patient #217 is a story-driven interactive horror quest where the player explores different locations, interacts with objects and solves puzzles to uncover the story.

+The project was designed and developed from scratch as a personal project without using frameworks or templates.

+## Features

+- Multiple interactive scenes and locations
+- Puzzle mechanics
+- User input and password interactions
+- Scene transitions
+- Event-driven gameplay
+- Custom UI elements
+- CSS animations
+- Sound effects and audio interactions

 ## Screenshots